murabus/murabus/content/worksinprogress.md

 <font size="7"><p style="text-align: center; color:#ae1717;">Work in Progress</p>
 <hr/> </font>

 <font size="3">This is a concise summary of the state of my academic endeavors.
-The titles below are only roughly representative of the general field to which the works belong.
+The titles below are working titles and will most likely have changed a few times by the time they are submitted.
 If you are interested to know more, drop me a line. </font>

-### Revise & Resubmit :pushpin:
+### Revise & Resubmit :clock930:
 <font size="3">
+Gender in Parliamentary Democracies (co-author) (with Sarah A. Fulton)

 </font>

-### Submission :bookmark_tabs: :heavy_check_mark: :ballot_box_with_check: :white_check_mark:
+### Submission  :heavy_check_mark:
 <font size="3">
+Election Administration (U.S.) (co-author) (with Kexin Bai and Johanna Dunaway)

 </font>

-### Preparing for Submission :file_folder:
+### Preparing for Submission :bookmark_tabs:
 <font size="3">

 </font>